jimfok/stock_indicator/README.md

 50-day average dollar volume is greater than one percent of the combined volume across all symbols.

+## Sector Classification Pipeline

+The module `stock_indicator.sector_pipeline.pipeline` creates a data set that links ticker symbols to Standard Industrial Classification codes and Fama-French industry groups.
+Each run of `build_sector_classification_dataset` caches SEC submission data in `cache/submissions` and records its configuration in `cache/last_run.json`.
+Calling `update_latest_dataset` later reloads that configuration and rebuilds the output while reusing the cached submissions, so only new symbols require additional downloads.
+The resulting table is written to `data/symbols_with_sector.parquet` and can also be exported as a CSV file.

 ## Contribution Guidelines
 1. Fork the repository and create a new branch for each feature or bug fix.
 2. Ensure your code passes all tests by running `pytest` before submitting.